MarkD833/Digitalker-Digital-Voice-Selection-Software/README.md

 After a short search, I came across [RunCPM](https://github.com/MockbaTheBorg/RunCPM).
 You can read my [walkthrough guide](https://github.com/MarkD833/Digitalker-Digital-Voice-Selection-Software/blob/main/RunCPM_Setup.md) on how I set the CP/M emulator on a Windows 10 PC.

+You can read my [walkthrough guide](/RunCPM_Setup.md) on how I set the CP/M emulator on a Windows 10 PC.

 # A basic tour of the DVSS programs and files

 This section can be skipped as it's just a basic tour of the files and what I think they are/do.